jeremenichelli/personal-site/about/index.md

 title: About
 layout: default
 type: about
-excerpt: Jeremias is a developer, writer, and speaker born in Argentina currently working at New Relic as a Software Engineer in Barcelona.
+excerpt: Jeremias is a developer, a writer, and speaker born and raised in Argentina, currently working as a Software Engineer in Barcelona.
 ---

 His interest in web development started back when he opened a website for the first time as a kid and asked himself why it was so slow.

 > Cartoon Network website sucked back in the 90s

 He worked in a wide spectrum of projects, from mobile first sites to modern web applications, web services and animated experiences.

 All of them using JavaScript and Node.js, always with a keen eye on user experience, performance and best practices.

-Lately he's been focusing in tooling and design systems.
+Lately, he's been focusing in tooling and design systems.

 ## Experience

-Early in his career he worked on responsive sites for clients like **Microsoft** and **StateFarm**, focusing in accessibility, cross browsing compatibility and pixel perfect design.
+Early in his career he developed on responsive sites for clients like **Microsoft** and **StateFarm**, focusing in accessibility and cross browsing compatibility, working closely with designers on processes and patterns.

 In **OrderGroove** he helped build and maintain their core JavaScript applications.